oniehuis/JuChrom.jl/docs/src/man/scan_timing.md

 Instrument software and data formats typically associate a single retention value with each scan.
 However, that value may represent the start, midpoint, or end of the scan interval, depending on vendor conventions, acquisition mode, and export settings.
-Within a scan, ions are acquired in a defined order (e.g., ascending or descending m/z), and each ion is assigned a dwell interval whose duration may be constant across ions or vary with instrument settings.
+In a sequential scanning instrument, ions are acquired in a defined order (e.g., ascending or descending m/z), and each ion is assigned a dwell interval whose duration may be constant across ions or vary with instrument settings.
 As a result, different ions are sampled at systematically different retention coordinates within the same scan.
+In simultaneous full-spectrum acquisition, such as TOF-like acquisition, all m/z values are instead treated as observed at the scan-level retention.

 For many downstream analyses—such as accurate peak-shape reconstruction and deconvolution— treating all ions in a scan as if they were measured at the same retention coordinate